-We have detailed above how parents are involved in their child's education.
-We also organize for parents of our younger pupils, Stay and Play sessions, and parents are encouraged to attend them.
-We have regular themed weeks and events throughout the year including Healthy Living Week, Arts Week, and Careers Week etc. We encourage parents to attend many of these at some point throughout the week, and also to attend Harvest Celebrations, Easter Assembly, and Christmas Production etc.
+We also organise for parents of our younger pupils, Stay and Play sessions, and parents are encouraged to attend them.
+We have regular themed weeks and events throughout the year such as Enterprise Week, Arts Week and Outdoor Education Week.
+We encourage parents to attend many of these at some point throughout the week, and also to attend Harvest Celebrations, Easter Assembly, and our Christmas Production.